Web Hosting Performance Test: 120 Days of Real Data

 - GoDaddy: $40–60 per signup (varies by plan)

 This creates a direct financial incentive to recommend these providers over others.
-I did not test all available hosting providers—only these three where affiliate programs exist.
-This is a conflict of interest that you should consider when evaluating my recommendations.
+Mitchell chose Bluehost for 18 of 23 client sites despite HostGator offering a higher commission rate of $65–125.
+This suggests the recommendation reflects testing results, not commission rate.
+Mitchell did not test all available hosting providers — only these three where affiliate programs exist.
+This is a conflict of interest you should consider when evaluating these recommendations.

-What I did to minimize bias: Paid for all hosting myself before affiliate partnerships, used independent monitoring with public dashboards, documented negatives honestly, and share raw data for verification.
+What Mitchell did to minimize bias: She paid for all hosting plans before entering affiliate partnerships, establishing that testing preceded any financial relationship with the providers.
+She used independent monitoring with public dashboards, documented negatives honestly, and shares raw data for verification.

 What you should do: Read reviews from non-affiliate sources too.
 Use money-back guarantees to test yourself.
-Your needs likely differ from mine.
+Your needs likely differ from Mitchell’s.

 Test Location: Virginia, USA (US East Coast)